jackbarry24/GrePT/README.md

 `export OPENAI_API_KEY=<key>`

- - -f/--files: followed by any amount of paths.
-Folders are queried recursively up to a specified depth.
  - -s/--single: query only one specified file.
  - -q/--query: followed by a query in ""
  - -i/--interactive: opens interactive mode in the terminal.
 If a query is also specified it will be the first query ran.